 - This is my favorite camera lens of all time, and it is a steal for how good it makes photos look.

 - See the app list above for the most helpful apps for photo editing.
 Note: If you already subscribe to a monthly Photoshop plan, they have special iPad apps with your subscription.
-Definitely try out the Mobi card and edit with your iPad!
+Definitely try out the adapter and edit with your iPad!

 I think that’s it.
 Did I leave anything out?
 If you already own an iPad and a DSLR, then there are only a few things to get to help your photo editing experience, and hey, guess what?
 Christmas is just around the corner. 🙂